bghira/SimpleTuner/OPTIONS.md

 - **What**: Retrieve batches ahead-of-time.
 - **Why**: Especially when using large batch sizes, training will "pause" while samples are retrieved from disk (even NVMe), impacting GPU utilisation metrics.
 Enabling dataloader prefetch will keep a buffer full of entire batches, so that they can be loaded instantly.

+> ⚠️ This is really only relevant for H100 or better at a low resolution where I/O becomes the bottleneck.
+For most other use cases, it is an unnecessary complexity.

 ### `--dataloader_prefetch_qlen`

 - **What**: Increase or reduce the number of batches held in memory.